Zarwlar/percentage-slider/README.md

-It's JavaScript percentage slider with the possible of adding and removing handles.
-(Works in IE11+)<br>
+It's JavaScript percentage slider with the possible of adding and removing handles.<br>
 [Demo](https://zarwlar.github.io/percentage-slider/)

 Preview